lucafrance/scrum.wiki-vault/Scrum/Scrum Artifacts/Product Backlog.md

 [^po-accountable-refinement]: "The Product Owner is also accountable for effective Product Backlog management \[...\]."
 "The Product Owner may do the above work or may delegate the responsibility to others.
 Regardless, the Product Owner remains accountable."[^scrum-guide-2020]
 [^refinement-transparency]: "Product Backlog items that can be Done by the Scrum Team within one Sprint are deemed ready for selection in a Sprint Planning event.
 They usually acquire this degree of transparency after refining activities."[^scrum-guide-2020]

+The [[Scrum Team]] may refine the Product Backlog during the [[Sprint Planning]] when selecting the Product Backlog items to add to the [[Sprint Backlog]][^refinement-sprint-plan].

+[^refinement-sprint-plan]: "Through discussion with the Product Owner, the Developers select items from the Product Backlog to include in the current Sprint.
+The Scrum Team may refine these items during this process, which increases understanding and confidence."[^scrum-guide-2020]
 ## Product Backlog Items sizing

 The [[Developers]] are responsible for sizing the [[Product Backlog|Product Backlog items]], which is functional to understanding which ones can be [[Definition of Done|done]] within a [[Sprint]][^developers-sizing].
 Item sizing is part of the Product Backlog refinement activity (see previous section).